We need to build engagement and trust with people wanting to care for tamariki and support them through assessment and approval.

 We need to support tamariki to establish, maintain and strengthen safe connections with their family/whānau (including siblings), hapū, iwi, marae and family group, and anyone else they or their family/whānau identify as important.

-To help tamariki and rangatahi have a positive experience when they enter care or go to a new placement, we make sure they understand what is happening and where they are going ahead of time.
+To help tamariki and rangatahi have a positive experience when they enter care or go to a new placement, we make sure they understand what's happening and where they're going ahead of time with the 'Welcome to our home' booklet and pre-placement visits.

 Our role in ensuring the collection, recording and maintaining of important events in the life of te tamaiti.
 This includes capturing, recording and making available the life journey of te tamaiti.